GSA/ficam-access/pages/pacs_procure.md

 and the end-to-end solution is re-tested.
 How to Find Approved Products
 Point your web browser to http://IDManagement.gov.
-Scroll down and select "View Vendor Products and Services" from the "I Want To" menu.
+Scroll down and select _View Vendor Products and Services_ from the _I Want To_ menu.
-There are several categories in the Filter by Category drop-down, but the most relevant are:
+There are several categories in the Filter by _Category_ drop-down, but the most relevant are:
 *  PACS Infrastructure
 *  PACS Validation System